 In TRADITION’s Summer 2020 issue we deviated from our normal habit and published a review of a work of fiction – Yaakov Z. Mayer’s new Hebrew novel, Nehemiah (Yediot Sefarim), reviewed for us by Dr. Shlomo Tikochinski (read it here).

 The release last autumn of Nehemiah caught the Israeli literary world by surprise.
-The novel focusses on Nehemiah Cohen, a historical figure, a 17th century rabbi and kabbalist who travelled from Poland to Turkey to meet the false messiah Sabbatai Tzvi – and Cohen’s eventual conversion to Islam in the wake of Sabbatai himself.
+The novel focuses on Nehemiah Cohen, a historical figure, a 17th-century rabbi and kabbalist who travelled from Poland to Turkey to meet the false messiah Sabbatai Tzvi – and Cohen’s eventual conversion to Islam in the wake of Sabbatai himself.
 The novel traces Nehemiah’s travels throughout Europe in the company of an enchanting cast of characters – some based on historical figures, others conjured through the author’s imagination.
-Students of Rabbinic literature will be interested in a novel which features the likes of the Magen Avraham, the Bach, Shach, and Taz, alongside others.
+Students of Rabbinic literature will be interested in a novel that features the likes of the Magen Avraham, the Bach, Shach, and Taz, alongside others.

 Click here to watch the Zoom video recording of this session.
 (Apologies for the sound quality – the current lockdown prevented us from meeting in the TRADITION Recording Studio.)

 [Published on October 6, 2020]